LarsV123/caesar-cli/README.md

 # Description

 Solution for a task to create a program for encryption and decryption using a Caesar cipher.
-This uses a non-standard solution (i.e. not just modulo and `ord(char)`) in order to handle Norwegian characters, which are not in the same position as A-Z.
+This uses a non-standard solution (i.e. not just modulo and `ord(char)`) in order to handle Norwegian characters.

 Limitations:

-- This only handles numbers, A-Z and ÆØÅ.
+- This only handles numbers and the Norwegian alphabet.
-- Special characters, such as spaces, are not mutated.
+- Special characters, such as whitespace or &"#%, are not mutated.

 # Setup